meganz/mpenc_doc/source/topics.rst

 without an attacker* because it can lead the user to believe incorrect things.

 Here, we give an overview of these issues and our suggested solutions for them.
-Due to time constraints, we have not yet implemented these; but none of the options seem hard to construct, or complex for user experience.
-Avoiding any of these topics is always an option, which case the application will look like *and be as insecure as*, existing applications that do the same.
+Avoiding any of these topics is always an option, which case the application will look like -- *and be as insecure as* -- existing applications that do the same.

 Real parents of a message
   Some messages may not be displayed immediately below the one(s) that they are